mikegioia/libremail/sync/README.md

     $> ./sync

-And follow the onscreen instructions.
+and follow the onscreen instructions.

 To use the **Web** tool, run:

     $> ./libremail

 This tool will run silently and write to `/logs`.
 Open your browser and go to [localhost:9898](http://localhost:9898) to view the Web client.

 ## Using an Init Script or Supervisor